Update: This article was last updated on 27th March 2025 to reflect the accuracy and up-to-date information on the page.

 Attention

-Attention is the ability to focus on a text without distractions.
-Students with attention difficulties, such as those with ADHD, may find it harder to stay focused, which can hinder their reading progress.
+Attention is the ability to concentrate on the text without distraction.
+Students with attention-related problems (such as those with ADHD) may find it more difficult to concentrate.
+This inability to focus, in turn, inhibits their progress in reading skills.

 Fluency

-Fluency, the ability to read smoothly and at an appropriate speed without pauses or hesitation, is a game-changer in reading.
-Fluent readers can quickly recognize words and phrases, allowing them to focus on understanding the text.
-This skill significantly boosts comprehension, as research has shown that fluent readers perform much better on comprehension tests than those who read slowly.
+Fluency is the ability to read smoothly and at an appropriate pace without hesitations or interruptions.
+For the reader, it matters greatly, for fluent readers recognize the words in phrases effortlessly and so concentrate on comprehending the meaning of the text.
+It has much importance for comprehension, for research has shown that fluent readers do much better in comprehension tests than those who read slowly.

 While some learners develop reading skills quickly, others may face challenges due to reading disabilities.
 These disabilities can interfere with the process of decoding, comprehending, and retaining information.
 Let’s look at a few common types of reading disabilities: